mennazm/lab2_menna/README.md

-To list tags in a Git repository we use this command :git tag -l
+To list tags in a Git repository we use this command :$git tag -l

+To delete a tag locally :$git tag -d <tagname>

+To delete a tag on the remote repository:$git push --delete origin <tagname>